Benefits of Marijuana (THC, CBD, and forms of consumption)

 - THC: is the main psychoactive component of cannabis, causing the buzz.
 It is the most fun, but also the most dangerous.

 - CBD: regulates the effects of THC, enhancing the good and mitigating the bad.
-In fact, CBD is antipsychotic.
+CBD is antipsychotic.

-The effect of each strain of marijuana will, therefore, depend on its contribution to these cannabinoids, and it seems that the demand as a recreational drug has favoured variants increasingly rich in THC and poorer in CBD, increasing its potency but reducing its benefits.
+The effect of each strain of marijuana will, therefore, depend on its contribution to these cannabinoids, and it seems that the demand as a recreational drug has favoured variants increasingly rich in THC and more miserable in CBD, increasing its potency but reducing its benefits.

 THC (tetrahydrocannabinol) is primarily responsible for the effects we associate with marijuana: euphoria, loss of coordination, reduced memory and, in most cases, hunger.